The Walking Dead (video game series): Main cast and characters

 The Walking Dead video game series introduces new characters developed by Telltale for the games.
 Season One is based around Lee Everett (voiced by Dave Fennoy), a Georgia college professor who had been charged with murder, and was in the midst of being sent to prison at the start of the walker outbreak.
 Lee escapes and encounters young Clementine (voiced by Melissa Hutchison), hiding in her treehouse after her babysitter had turned and her parents not yet back from vacation.
 Lee becomes a protective figure to her to help reunite her with her parents.
 Within Season Two taking place about a year later, Clementine is now the central character, struggling to find a place in several survivor groups.

 Other major characters include Kenny, a fisherman who has suffered numerous losses of family and loved ones and has become emotionally unstable, Luke, a former entrepreneur who carries himself logically than emotionally, Jane, a young lone-wolf woman that teaches Clementine the values of self-preservation that a person's life comes first than anybody else, Carver, a principle antagonist of Season Two that seeks out the group of survivors that Clementine has joined believing one carries his child, and A.J., the newborn infant that Carver seeks who Clementine takes care of after his mother succumbs to the elements.
 The fate of several characters are determinant based on the actions that the player has taken in previous episodes, or otherwise unresolved within the narrative of the games.
 As the game takes place within the comic's universe, there have been some character crossovers with the series; Hershel Greene, Shawn Greene and Glenn, three characters from the comic series, have appeared briefly in Season One.
 Michonne, a prominent comic character, is featured as the playable-character in the Michonne mini-series, which also features comic characters Pete, Siddiq, Elodie, Dominic and Colette (the latter two are mentioned, but not seen, in the comics).
 Jesus makes an appearance in The New Frontier.

 Reception

 Sales

 According to Telltale, the combined games in the series have sold over 50 million episodes worldwide by July 2017.

+As of January 2025, The Walking Dead: The Telltale Definitive Series sold 80 million episodes and generated over $300 million in revenue.